-On top of preferences, this recipe occupies a leading place and that is why I want to share this recipe with you, as simple as it is delicious.
+On top of preferences, this recipe occupies a leading place, which is why I want to share this recipe with you; it is as simple as it is delicious.
 If you have guests for dinner, serve them the best Dutch oven beef stew with potato gnocchi and a glass of cold beer, you will see that they will be very excited.

 Table of Contents

-This recipe is for two large portions or three ordinary portions, if you have guests you can double or triple the quantities.
+This recipe is for two large portions or three ordinary portions, and if you have guests, you can double or triple the quantities.

-I will use 500 g of beef braising steak, which, you will see, is a slice of delicious meat for this type of recipe, one larger white onion, one yellow pepper, one ripe tomato and two cloves of garlic.
+I will use 500 g of beef braising steak, which, you will see, is a slice of delicious meat for this recipe: one larger white onion, one yellow pepper, one ripe tomato and two cloves of garlic.

 Why Use Braising Steak Instead of Diced Beef?

 First of all, I recommend that when you buy meat to cook stews, it is even better to buy a lump of meat and cut it at home into cubes as you wish.

 I chose this thick slice of braised steak because it is full of thin slices of fat that will melt and give a different taste to the dish; the pieces of meat will cook faster and be softer, melting in your mouth.

 While if the meat is cut into cubes, it is usually devoid of fat, it is a piece of meat which you do not know from which side of the beef it is cut.